Back to Products

 Enterprise Security

-2FA, session management, password recovery, audit logging, and organization-level policy enforcement out of the box.
+2FA, session management, password recovery, audit logging, and organization-level policy enforcement.
+Multi-app SSO — one login, one session, everywhere.
+Add new services without rebuilding auth.

 Design Principles